 - Make sure that visitors can tell at a glance what you do.
 FishKol’s new site makes it immediately clear what they have to offer and how you can get it.

 - Base your new look on a strategy.
-FishKol’s site says “marine collagen” and “health and beauty,” “fitness” and “anti-aging.”
-Their design is original but not wildly off target.
+FishKol’s site design says “marine collagen” and “health and beauty,” “fitness” and “anti-aging.”
+Their design is original but not wildly off target for sites in their competitive space.
 Choosing a look for your website based just on what you think looks nice, rather than on a point you want to communicate, would be a bad decision.